Ceropegia

 Ceropegia is a genus of plants within the family Apocynaceae, native to Africa, southern Asia, and Australia.
 It was named by Carl Linnaeus, who first described this genus in his Genera plantarum, which appeared in 1737.
-Linnaeus referred to the description and picture of a plant in the Horti Malabarici as the plant for which the genus was created.
+Linnaeus referred to the description and picture of a plant in the Hortus Malabaricus as the plant for which the genus was created.
 In 1753 he named this species as Ceropegia candelabrum.
 Linnaeus did not explain the etymology but later explanations stated that the name Ceropegia was from the Greek word keropegion κηροπηγɩον.
 This means candelabrum in Latin, which has a broader range than the modern word - "a candlestick, a branched candlestick, a chandelier, candelabrum, or also lamp-stand, light-stand, sometimes of exquisite workmanship".

 An alternative explanation for the name was given later by William Jackson Hooker in 1830 in Curtis's Botanical Magazine in the description of Ceropegia elegans: "From κηρός, wax, and πηγή, a fountain, in allusion to the delicate, waxy umbels of some species".
 However, four years later Hooker gave the etymology in the description in the same periodical of Ceropegia lushii as "remarkable for the peculiar shape of its flowers, frequently arranged in umbels, hence its name κηροπηγɩον, a candelabrum, or lamp-stand".

 They have many common names including lantern flower, parasol flower, parachute flower, bushman's pipe, string of hearts, snake creeper, wine-glass vine, rosary vine, and necklace vine.

 Ceropegia species are traded, kept, and propagated as ornamental plants.
 In Africa, the roots and leaves of some species are eaten raw and the tubers in India are eaten raw or stewed in curries.